Left Bousfield localization without left properness: Left Bousfield localization for locally presentable semi-model categories

 In this section we will use Theorem \ref{thm:smith-thm-semi-output} to prove existence of left Bousfield localization for semi-model categories.
 We first need a few facts about locally presentable semi-model categories, following \cite{barwickSemi}.
 The first is the semi-model category analogue of \cite[Proposition 2.5]{barwickSemi}:

 \begin{proposition} Suppose $\M$ is a locally presentable cofibrantly generated semi-model category, with generating cofibrations $I$.
-For any sufficiently large regular cardinal $\kappa$: \begin{enumerate} \item There is a $\kappa$-accessible functorial factorization of each morphism into a cofibration followed by a trivial fibration. \item There is a $\kappa$-accessible functorial factorization of each morphism with cofibrant domain into a trivial cofibration followed by a fibration. \item There is a $\kappa$-accessible cofibrant replacement functor. \item There is a $\kappa$-accessible fibrant replacement functor. \item Arbitrary $\kappa$-filtered colimits preserve weak equivalences. \item Arbitrary $\kappa$-filtered colimits of weak equivalences are homotopy colimits. \item The class of weak equivalences is $\kappa$-accessible. \end{enumerate} \end{proposition}
+For any sufficiently large regular cardinal $\kappa$: \begin{enumerate} \item There is a $\kappa$-accessible functorial factorization of each morphism into a cofibration followed by a trivial fibration. \item There is a $\kappa$-accessible functorial factorization of each morphism with cofibrant domain into a trivial cofibration followed by a fibration. \item There is a $\kappa$-accessible cofibrant replacement functor. \item There is a $\kappa$-accessible fibrant replacement functor on cofibrant objects. \item Arbitrary $\kappa$-filtered colimits preserve weak equivalences with cofibrant domains. \item Arbitrary $\kappa$-filtered colimits of weak equivalences with cofibrant domains are homotopy colimits. \item The class $\sW_c$ of weak equivalences with cofibrant domains, is $\kappa$-accessible. \end{enumerate} \end{proposition}

 \begin{proof} The proof proceeds just as in \cite[Proposition 2.5]{barwickSemi}, using the small object argument to prove (1)-(4).
-Note that $\M$ has an accessible fibrant replacement functor obtained by first applying cofibrant replacement and then applying fibrant replacement.
-To prove (5) and (6), we follow \cite[Proposition 2.5]{barwickSemi}, except that in order to factor a weak equivalence into a trivial cofibration followed by a trivial fibration, we rely on (1) instead of (2).
-This produces, for an objectwise weak equivalence $F\to G$, a factorization $F\to H\to G$ where $\colim H \to \colim G$ is a fibration.
-To prove it is a trivial fibration, we apply a lifting argument against morphisms in $I$, just as in \cite[Proposition 2.5]{barwickSemi}, relying on the $\kappa$-presentability of the domains and codomains of objects in $I$.
+Note that any object can be fibrantly replaced using the functor of (4), if one first applies cofibrant replacement.
+To prove (5) and (6), we follow \cite[Proposition 2.5]{barwickSemi}.
+Given a weak equivalence with cofibrant domain, we factor it into a trivial cofibration followed by a fibration $p$.
+To prove $p$ is a trivial fibration, we apply a lifting argument against morphisms in $I$, just as in \cite[Proposition 2.5]{barwickSemi}, relying on the $\kappa$-presentability of the domains and codomains of objects in $I$.